-The REIT is an unincorporated open-ended real estate investment trust established by a declaration of trust dated March 27, 2007, as amended and restated with effect as of June 4, 2010 and as further amended and restated with effect as of November 3, 2010 (the "Declaration of Trust"), and governed by the laws of the Province of Ontario.
+The REIT is an unincorporated open-ended real estate investment trust established by a declaration of trust dated March 27, 2007, as amended and restated with effect as of June 4, 2010 and as further amended and restated with effect as of November 3, 2010, December 15, 2011 and March 29, 2012 (the "Declaration of Trust") and governed by the laws of the Province of Ontario.

-On March 29, 2005, Charter Realty Holdings Ltd. ("Charter Realty"), the predecessor to the REIT, was incorporated pursuant to the provisions of the Business Corporations Act (Alberta).
+On March 29, 2005, Charter Realty, the predecessor to the REIT, was incorporated pursuant to the provisions of the Business Corporations Act (Alberta).
 The common shares of Charter Realty were listed and posted for trading on the TSXV commencing on September 2, 2005.
-On May 10, 2007, Charter Realty completed a plan of arrangement and corporate reorganization (the "Arrangement") pursuant to which its outstanding shares and options were consolidated on a ten-for-one basis and exchanged for Units and Unit options.
+On May 10, 2007, Charter Realty completed the Arrangement.
 The REIT continued the business of Charter Realty from and after May 10, 2007.